israpps/Funtuna-Fork/.github/ISSUE_TEMPLATE/bug.md

 ---

-**Describe the bug/ describe el bug**
+**Describe the bug / describe el bug**
 A clear and concise description of what the bug is.
-Una descripcion clara y concisa de cual es el bug
+Una descripcion clara y concisa de cual es el bug.

 ***